Community Service Opportunities

 - UAlbany Community Outdoor Clean-up Assistant: Volunteer ambassadors will pick up litter on designated streets within the Pine Hills community at least 2 hours p/day on at least 3 days p/week.
 Volunteer hours are flexible as long as it occurs during daylight hours.
 CCUA’s will work with Off-Campus Student Services and the Dean of Students Office to arrange their schedule, pick up cleaning supplies, and document hours.
 Volunteers must be willing and prepared to be outside during cold weather months.
 If interested, contact Off-Campus Student Services at 518-442-5501.

 - UAlbany Intensive English Language Program (IELP): A variety of volunteer opportunities are available to assist international students in improving their English language skills and to learn more about American culture.
 Serve as a Conversation Partner, attend weekly Conversation Clubs, help with IELP activities, and more.
-Contact Ami Hwang at [email protected]
+Contact Susan Gorga at IELP at [email protected] or [email protected]

-You can contact other partner organizations listed below to see if they are accepting volunteers for the fall semester.
+You can contact other partner organizations listed below to see if they are accepting volunteers for this semester.
 Contact Sheri Stevens at [email protected]

 or Jenny Horn at [email protected]

 if you need assistance in finding a volunteer site for RSSW credit that matches your needs and interests.